 Higher-Yielding Stocks To ConsiderPutting it all together, I have identified 11 stocks that yield at least 4% and have grown their dividends for at least 10 years.
 They are:

-Old Republic Intl (ORI) engages mainly in the general (property and liability), title, and mortgage guaranty and consumer credit indemnity run-off businesses.
+Old Republic Intl (ORI) is an insurance holding company that engages mainly in the general (property and liability), title, and mortgage guaranty and consumer credit indemnity run-off businesses.

 - 4.5% Yield

 - 72.8% FCF Payout